 What Do BCAAs Do?

 BCAA stands for Branched Chained Amino Acids.
-Basically, a bunch of amino acids that develops our muscle.
+Basically, a bunch of amino acids that develop our muscle.
 The human body will face severe hardship to maintain the important as well as critical tasks of muscle growth, muscle regains and muscle repair without these acids.
 BCAAs significantly expand the muscle mass and positively impacts on increased muscle performance.

 Not just in organic foods, Amino Acids can now be found in artificial tablet and powder-like supplements too.
 The BCAA supplements contain the branched-chain essential amino acids leucine, isoleucine, and valine, generally in a 2:1:1 ratio.